Skip to main content

 Sessions run in parallel

 You don’t wait for one colleague to finish before talking to another.
 Open six chats with six colleagues; they all work in parallel.
-Same colleague can run multiple sessions at the same time too — Sofia can be writing a sales summary in one chat while she’s drafting outreach in another.
+The same colleague can run multiple sessions at once.
+Sofia can be writing a sales summary in one chat while she’s drafting outreach in another.

 They stay in sync